-I feel it is inevitable given how close I have come in the past and how much disposable income and accessible credit I have accumulated.
+I feel it is inevitable given how close I have come in the past.
+Coupled with how much disposable income and accessible credit I have accumulated.

 I write this post as an introduction to a reader poll of sorts to help me decide which avenue to proceed down based on your thoughts and experience.

-The way I see it there are 3 distinct types of real estate on the table, each with their own unique advantages and disadvantages.
+The way I see it there are 3 distinct types of real estate on the table.
+Each with their own unique advantages and disadvantages.
 I will try to delineate them here based upon my own thought processes;

-These are my 3 rental property options;
+These are my 3 rental properties options;

 - The Multi Unit Complex.
 This is usually comes in the form of a duplex or four-plex.
 I like the four-plex because it is the most you can get and still stay with a conventional loan.
 Any more units and you need a jumbo loan.